josephrodini/Election_Analysis/README.md

 - Software: Python 3.7.6, Visual Studio Code, 1.38.1

 ## Summary
-The analysis of the election show that:
+The analysis of the election, [as seen in the election analysis text file we generated](), show that:
 1. There were 369,711 votes cast.
 2. The candidates receiving votes were:
   - Charles Casper Stockham